In this article by K9Nerds, they have prepared a list of 10 health benefits that result from having a dog.

 People hate bacteria.
 We have already seen ads with abominations that inhabit every corner of our home and our body.
 Each of us also knows someone who carries a bottle of antibacterial liquid everywhere.
 It turns out, however, that the more often we are exposed to bacteria, the less we get sick.

 And dogs are full of them!
-Keeping your dog at home allows our immune system to overcome their bacteria causing our bodies to be better prepared for possible fight against disease.
+Keeping your dog at home allows our immune system to overcome their bacteria causing our bodies to be better prepared for a possible fight against the disease.

 - You Move More.

 Dogs require a lot of care, a big part of which is walking and playing a few times during the day.
 In practice, this means that dog owners walk about 30 minutes a day more than other people, and we all know what impact movement has on health.
 So, make sure that you take your dog for a walk every day and provide him with entertainment and a bit of movement.

 When you do start moving more, you may also want to consider protein powders for runners to help keep your stamina up and body feeling good.